 [music below]

 On March 11, 2020 I was going nowhere on a runway at JFK.
 According to the flight attendants we were being held up by the authorities in Argentina.
 While we taxied the President had announced that there would be no more international flights entering Argentine airspace.
 The captain was still hopeful, or trying to sound hopeful.
-But we we’re all scrambling for hotel rooms.
+But we were all scrambling for hotel rooms.
 Finally the word came down.
 Our plane would be allowed to go.
-We didn’t know it at the time, but it would be the last for many months.
+We didn’t know it at the time, but our flight would be the last for many months.
 We cheered, then got to work trying to cancel those reservations.
 No chance.
 That money had flown.
 Still, we were the lucky ones.

-Down in the hold, my suitcase was filled to bursting with the usual haul: chocolate, fine marzipan, whole bean coffee, jigsaw puzzles, narrow-ruled legal pads, Colman’s mustard, guitar strings, a kite, strong licorice, and books—among them, Ada Limón’s 2015 collection, Bright Dead Things, bought the previous summer at a little bookstore on Commercial Street in Provincetown.
+Down in the hold, my suitcase was filled to bursting with supplies: chocolate, marzipan, whole bean coffee, jigsaw puzzles, narrow-ruled legal pads, Colman’s mustard, guitar strings, a kite, strong licorice, and books—among them, Ada Limón’s 2015 collection, Bright Dead Things, bought the previous summer at a little bookstore on Commercial Street in Provincetown.
 Limón is currently the United States Poet Laureate (what a great country this can be).
 But back then I had never heard of her.
 Seeing me pull the book from a shelf, a fellow browser chimed in: “That’s really good”.
 Sold.
 I added it to the stack on the counter, then later to the larger stack in a cardboard box in the rental car, and finally to the even larger stack in a friend’s closet, where whatever doesn’t fit in my luggage goes to die, or languishes, hoping to be chosen for a future trip.

 Since that visit to Provincetown there had been a couple of trips back and forth to Argentina.
 But Bright Dead Things had not made the cut.
 It would have to wait its turn in the closet cue.
 Other books had been waiting longer.
 Wouldn’t be fair.
 For example, Pushpesh Pant’s India Cookbook (Phaidon Press, 2010) was slotted for that March 11 return trip.
 But as I packed, as push came to shove, Ada Limón’s 128-page paperback won out over the 960-page Phaidon extravaganza.